Why pay more for hype when you can make affordable, natural homemade shampoo?

 Take the Next Step:

-- To read more on making homemade shampoo or to add your own ideas, please visit The Dollar Stretcher Community.
+- To read more on making homemade shampoo, please visit The Dollar Stretcher Community.

 - For more hair tips, please visit The Dollar Stretcher Library.